 To keep snakes out of your yard and home, you should first reduce the amount of prime snake habitat.
 They love flat rocks, wood piles, boxes, slabs, slate walk ways, railroad ties, pine straw, ponds, creeks, water ditches, in the ground window wells, crawl spaces, basements, sheds, garages and other protective areas.
-Now obviously we need sheds, houses and garages but if you keep the prime snake habitat in the yard minimized, you’ll greatly the reduce the amount of snakes foraging close to the home.
-This will reduce the amount of snakes that come inside and in the end, will really help at repelling snakes.
+Since most any yard has something on this list, keeping them out by making landscaping changes can be a challenge.
+Fortunately there are ways around the need to make major alterations to the yard.

-If you’ve got snakes active in the yard and intend on getting one of the snake repellent granules above or prefer to use a snake spray, go with PEST RID SNAKE SPRAY.
-Pest Rid is ready to spray and really helps when used over the top of the Pest Rid Granules or any of the others listed above.
-Spraying for snakes is better suited when you find them foraging on areas where you can’t apply the granules like the bushes, trees, and the sides of buildings where snakes like to crawl.
+Spraying for snakes is better when you find them foraging in areas where you can’t apply the powder like in bushes, trees, and the sides of buildings.
 Apply Pest Rid anywhere inside or outside where you don’t want snakes and since it’s made with all natural ingredients, you won’t be putting out anything dangerous or toxic where the pets or children might be active.

 1) Snake repellents in the yard are best used to keep snakes away BEFORE they arrive to your yard or inside your home.
 Treat early spring and throughout the active season for best results.
-And don’t forget to treat in the fall when snakes migrate to structures in which to hibernate.
+And don’t forget to treat in the fall when snakes migrate to structures for safe harborage during the cold season.

-2) Snake repellents should be used by drawing a “line” with the granules as a way to keep them off and out of your yard.
+2) Snake repellents should be used by drawing a “line” with the powders as a way to keep them out of your yard.
 Apply them along property lines, boundaries, fence lines, etc. If you only apply them around your home, you’ll only keep them out of your house but they’ll still have access to your lawn and garden.

-Once you have snakes in the yard, you’ll need to do some snake control.
+If you have snakes living in a crawl space, attic, shed or some place in the yard, consider trapping them out before deploying a repellent.
 This can be done with with either live traps or glue traps.

 SNAKE GLUE TRAPS ^

-Snake glue traps have been around for some time.
-If you have small snakes less than 2 feet long, our 8″x12″ PAPER GLUE TRAPS will work.
-Set them along walls where you see snakes traveling or lingering inside the house.
+For small snakes less than 2 feet long, our 8″x12″ PAPER GLUE TRAPS will catch them.
+Use them in protected areas so they don’t get wet.
+Place one out every 20 feet along walls where you see them traveling or lingering inside the house.